 “Some people immediately associate an entrepreneurial society with business and are turned off by that,” former YES President David Pozen ’02 said.
 “We really try to do a lot with non-profits, especially in New Haven.”

 YES’ annual Y50K competition includes a separate category for non-profit organizations.
 This year, 41 businesses entered this category, including the winning Elmseed Enterprise Fund.
 The for-profit winner this past year was MEMStar, a company that hopes to work with devices that use micro-electromechanical systems technology, known as “MEMS.”

-YES also conducts educational seminars throughout the year to help students learn how to write business plans and evaluate their new venture ideas.
+YES also conducts educational seminars throughout the year to help students learn how to write business plans and evaluate retail franchise opportunities.

 “The goals of YES are to facilitate new business through educational means,” Pozen said.